feihuzhang/GANet/README.md

 ## Results:

-The results are slightly better than those reported in the paper.
+The results should be better than those reported in the paper.

 ## Reference: